Stronger Than Silence

 Bilingual mental healthcare is severely limited in Gallatin County, making it difficult or impossible for Spanish-speaking people to address their mental health needs.

-These two programs offered through “stronger Than Silence” are just the beginning.
-These two pilot programs will provide important information to help us launch more programs designed specifically for other at-risk population groups.
-In the future, we hope to launch programs for:
+The two pilot programs offered through “stronger Than Silence” are just the beginning.
+These two pilots will provide important information to help us launch additional programs designed specifically for other at-risk population groups.
+These groups may include:

 In addition, our sights are set far beyond the Gallatin Valley.
 Our goal is to establish Suffer Out Loud chapters in communities of need across Montana, and deliver “Stronger Than Silence” and “Connected Communities” programs across our state that meet each communities’ unique needs.

-If you’d like to learn more about our future goals for supporting more Montanans, reach out to Rachel Caldwell, Executive Director, at rachel@sufferoutloud.org.
+If you’d like to learn more about our program goals, reach out to Rachel Caldwell, Executive Director, at rachel@sufferoutloud.org.